 Intake and assessment

 Intake and assessment is an important part of opioid detox treatment.
 Patients are taken into their treatment program and assessed for the severity of their dependence on opioids.
-According to the National Institute on Drug Abuse, an assessment called the Clinical Opiate Withdrawal Scale (or COWS) is often used to determine what options the individual will need during detox.
+According to the Journal of Psychoactive Drugs, an assessment called the Clinical Opiate Withdrawal Scale (or COWS) is often used to determine what options the individual will need during detox.

 Pharmacological treatments have become an essential part of detox in most programs, although some do prefer not to use them.
 These treatments can minimize withdrawal symptoms, reduce cravings, and help stabilize the patient so they can focus on the next step of recovery.
 For dihydrocodeine detox, the medications available include